 Then a MBA program could veer into more focused FP topics such as how to develop a financial plan.
-See more suggested topics below and refer to individual programs for the course list.
+See more suggested topics in the table above and refer to individual programs for the course list.

 An online Master of Arts in Law with a focus in Wealth Management & Financial Planning might help students prepare to sit for the CFP exam.
 As a MA student, participants might have to conduct research and build information literacy.

 In tandem with courses in legal thought and graduate writing, students could learn about insurance law, professional conduct, taxation, and financial and portfolio analysis.